Lower Thames Crossing: History

+The study also identified a lack of demand for additional passenger rail or rail freight capacity to cross the river beyond projects already under construction/completed, noting the High Speed 1 and Crossrail projects would provide cross-river capacity between London and Kent.

 In October 2010, a study commissioned by Kent County Council proposed that the northern end of the crossing should bypass the M25 and continue on to connect to the M11 (and Stansted Airport) directly.
 This would presumably be an adaptation of Option C.

 In October 2012, plans were announced for the London Resort theme park near Swanscombe.
 Commenting on road and motorway access to the park, Kent County Council highways chief Councillor Brian Sweetland said that he was looking at a significant variation to Option B: "The possibility of a new Thames Crossing at the Swanscombe peninsula must now be taken very seriously".

 In April 2017, the Secretary of State for Transport Chris Grayling confirmed Option C as the preferred route for the Lower Thames Crossing.

 In November 2017, Highways England announced that its 'current thinking' for the design of the route encompassed a number of changes from that of the original public consultation: the route would now avoid a landfill site near Ockendon; the junction with the A13 would be redesigned and the junctions with the A128 and A226 would be removed.
 Furthermore, the A2 would be widened from its junction with the new crossing approach road to Junction 1 of the M2.

 In March 2018, Tim Jones in his position as LTC Project Director confirmed that the proposed LTC would not resolve all the problems both north and south of the river.

-In July 2019, Highways England said they expected to submit a planning application in Summer 2020 and had a target for road opening of 2027.
-On 26 October 2020, Highways England submitted a Development Consent Order for the project.
+In July 2019, Highways England said they expected to submit a planning application in summer 2020 and had a target for road opening of 2027.
+On 26 October 2020, Highways England submitted a Development Consent Order (DCO) for the project.
 However, it was withdrawn the following month after the planning inspectorate asked for more information regarding environmental impact and construction plans.